 I always like to say that things which would destroy us are the ultimate tricksters.
 Like alcohol and cigarettes, pornography is something that some people find too “good” to pass up.
 Because they don’t want to pass it up, they rationalize that it does no harm to anyone and they carry on down the path of destruction.

-According to my definition of an affair, I also believe it counts as infidelity and I have no doubt about that.
-Pornography affects men and women in much of the same way as infidelity affects them—and it also affects their wives or husbands in the same way.
+According to my definition of an affair, I also believe it counts as infidelity.
+I have no doubt about that.
+Pornography affects men and women in much of the same way as infidelity affects them.
+And it also affects their wives or husbands in the same way.

 Pornography is a real danger to marriages and society.
 There needs to be a non-judgmental dialogue going on between husbands and wives about pornography use.
 Men or women who use it against their spouse’s wishes need to step up to the plate and listen.
-Pornography can no longer be brushed aside as something harmless.
+We can no longer brush aside pornography as something harmless.

 Pornography Helpline